Clock Model¶

 Clocks¶

-Clocks are implemented as modules, and are used by other modules via direct C++
+Clocks are implemented as modules and are used by other modules via direct C++

 method calls.
 Clock modules implement the IClock module interface and

-the corresponding IClock
+the corresponding IClock C++ interface.

-The C++ interface provides an API similar to the standard OMNeT++ simulation time based scheduling mechanism, but it relies on the underlying clock implementation for (re)scheduling events according to the clock.
+The C++ interface provides an API similar to the standard OMNeT++ simulation time-based scheduling mechanism, but it relies on the underlying clock implementation for (re)scheduling events according to the clock.
 These events are transparently scheduled for the client module, and they will be delivered to it when the clock timers expire.

 The clock API uses the clock time instead of the simulation time as arguments and

 return values.
-The interface contains functions such as getClockTime()
+The interface contains functions such as getClockTime(),

 INET contains optional clock modules (not used by default) at the network node and the network interface levels.
 The following clock models are available: